 Christmas is over and is almost January!
 I’m on a mission to get ready for this baby.
 In fact, I was just nesting around in the nursery and ordering my home birth supplies when I got a little inspiration to write down my birth story for the blog.
-I’m honestly a little self-conscious to post this story and these less-than-attractive photos of myself out there on the Internet, but there are so many moms out there with questions.
+I’m honestly a little self-conscious to post this story, but I know there are so many moms out there with questions.

 Many women are looking for an alternative to the hospital and medicated birth, but they are wondering if they are crazy to think they can do it without pain meds.
 For a healthy pregnancy, the comfort of home is an excellent environment for a drug-free birth.
 So you are wondering: “What does a home birth look like?”
 Well, here it is!
 This is the story of my first birth in May of 2011.